ntalbotdev/answerly-nuxt/README.md

   - Notifications are automatically removed when actions are completed (questions answered/deleted, users unfollowed)
   - Real-time updates using Supabase subscriptions
   - Mark notifications as read (delete from system)
+  - Clear all notifications at once
+- Real-time inbox system
+  - Questions appear instantly when received
+  - Real-time updates when questions are answered or deleted
 - Pinia for state management
 - Middleware for route protection and redirects